Nishkarshgithub/COVID19/README.md

 COVID-19 is a native app provides full stats on COVID-19 using RAPID API Monitor.
 It helps in understanding the current reports on finger ease.
+Please do understand the consequences of COVID-19, it is not just a virus, but a deadly weapon that can easily wipe off our whole human race.
+Within just 4 months of this attack, more than 65000 people lost their lives and many more will be if we don't pay attention to it.
+Please follow the rules and regulations that your government has done to stop this virus.
+I am sharing an Android App which will provide you all the necessary information that you need for COVID-19, You also can check the latest WHO data on COVID-19.

 First create a Rapid API account and get your own free CORONA API, from given link (Javascript API)

 >  https://rapidapi.com/astsiatsko/api/coronavirus-monitor